miso-lims/miso-lims/docs/admin/baremetal-installation-guide.md

     GRANT ALL ON `lims`.* TO 'tgaclims'@'your.tomcat.install.server';
     GRANT ALL ON `lims`.* TO 'tgaclims'@'your.tomcat.install.server' IDENTIFIED BY 'tgaclims';

+Refer to [Development Alternatives](#development-alternatives) for a different way to do this step.

 # Setting Up the Application Server